UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-6.md

     </ContentPage.BindingContext>
 ```

 Remember - All elements have a namespace prefix.
-Where one is not specified, it default to the namepace for Xamarin.Forms.
+Where one is not specified, it default to the namespace for Xamarin.Forms.
 Therefore class names such as `Button` and `Label` can be kept concise.

 Our view model class `MainPageViewModel` is not part of Forms, XAML or any other framework.
 It is out own hand-rolled class that is part of the cross platform project with namespace HelloBindings, and in the _assembly_ HelloBindings (you can confirm the namespace from the properties of the cross platform project).